flanaganbena/flanaganbena.github.io/README.md

 # flanaganbena.github.io
-A personal professional website for B.A.
+A website for B.A.
 Flanagan